Skip to main content

 • replayability

-• “There are multiple endings and lots of secrets to find, providing a good amount of replayability for achievement hunting.”
+• “There are also multiple endings and lots of secrets to find, so there's a good amount of replayability for achievement hunting.”

-• “Game is too short, final tournament traps you with a huge difficulty spike including inability to modify cards, unless you choose the 'story mode' insta-win option when you create the save file for the first time or enable it in settings.
+• “Game is too short, final tournament traps you (with huge difficulty spike including inability to modify cards) unless you choose the 'story mode' insta-win option when you create the save file for the first time or enable it in settings.
 Not all NPC fights are replayable.
 Foundations is there but I wouldn't buy unless it's under $5 unless they add more content.”

 • atmosphere